virtual-world-framework/vwf/public/web/about.md

 * WebSockets – providing a full TCP/IP connection between the client and server
 * JavaScript – the programming language of the web

 The application below provides the basic functionality achievable with the VWF.
 It is representative of a sandtable, allowing a user to navigate the environment, place push pin markers, and draw on the terrain.
-In additional, 2D HTML components are used in conjunction with the 3D environment in order to change colors and select tool mode.
+In addition, 2D HTML components are used in conjunction with the 3D environment in order to change colors and select tool mode.
 Click the image to launch an instance of the application.

 <a href='../sandtable/'><img src='sandtable.png' alt='sandtable' style='border:2px black solid' /></a>